vipulpandey7860/luke-mayer-website-redesigned/readme.md

-# RoketAir - Frontend Recreation
+# Luke Mayer - Frontend Recreation

 This project is a redesign of the luke mayer portfolio website.
 The recreation was built using HTML, CSS, and JavaScript, with animations created using GSAP.